Oulun Palloseura (football)

 Oulun Palloseura (OPS) is a Finnish professional football club based in Oulu.
-Founded in 1925, the club is currently competing in the Finnish second tier – Ykkönen.
+Founded in 1925, the club is currently competing in the Finnish fourth tier – Kolmonen.

 History

 The original Oulun Palloseura (Oulu Ball Club) was founded in 1925.

 Contemporary club which is now called Oulun Palloseura dates back to 2006, when a third-tier club called FC Dreeverit was cleared to use the name OPS-jp.
-Next year the competition spot went to a registered association called Oulun Palloseura – jalkapallo ry. and then in 2008 to Oulun jalkapallon tuki ry. which is founded by businessman Miika Juntunen.
+Next year the competition spot went to a registered association called Oulun Palloseura – jalkapallo ry. and then in 2008 to Oulun jalkapallon tuki ry. which is founded by Miika Juntunen.

 In 2009 OPS-jp won the Group C of Kakkonen (the 3rd tier) and was promoted to Ykkönen.
 Since 2011 the club has been allowed to use the original name of Oulun Palloseura.